1 Bridge Street, Kelso, Roxburghshire, TD5 7HT

 Sitting room - with large floor to ceiling feature window, large double sofa, and two armchairs (sea facing), large selection of books, work desk, electric stove.
 TV space with two large sofas, large flatscreen TV with Netflix (guests will require their own account for this), DVD player, and docking station.
 Selection of books and games.

-Bedroom three - large master bedroom with 6’ super-king bed which can be configured to 3' twin if required, side tables, chest of drawers, wardrobe with hanging and storage space, sea views.
+Bedroom three - large master bedroom with 6’ super king bed, side tables, chest of drawers, wardrobe with hanging and storage space, sea views.

 En-suite - bath with shower over, heated towel rail, basin and WC.